robrich/angular-tutorial/src/chapters/chapter01-intro.md

 Welcome to the Up and Running with Angular Workshop.
 Angular 2 was released in September 2016 and was a full re-write of the framework.
 With the re-write a lot has changed.
 In this workshop, you will learn how to build an Angular UI from the ground up.

-<div class="alert alert-danger" role="alert">This workshop has been written for and tested with Angular 4.1</div>
+<div class="alert alert-danger" role="alert">This workshop has been tested against Angular 4.2.3</div>

 ### Goal